BA (Hons) Security and Offender Management (Top Up Degree) – 1 year

 You will learn on-site at Broomfield Hall Higher Education Centre.
 Your studies are likely to be timetabled over two days, with independent study and research expected across the rest of the week.

 Attendance is expected to be over 90%.
 This is linked to Student Finance England maintenance loans which will be put at risk if you drop below this level.

 The core higher education academic year will be for a duration of 33 weeks for the purposes of maintenance loans.
-You will receive a proportion of this time as direct delivery, with any additional time – as deemed appropriate by the programme team and the awarding body – for activities such as induction, tutorials, research, directed study, reading weeks etc. The direct delivery time for this course will be 30 weeks.
+You will receive a proportion of this time as direct delivery, with any additional time – as deemed appropriate by the programme team and the awarding body – for activities such as induction, tutorials, research, directed study and reading weeks.
+The direct delivery time for this course will be 30 weeks.

 What will you need to bring with you?